ORDER OF EVENTS

 1. City Park

-- Can’t have a New Orleans Elopement Guide without mentioning City Park.
-From the botanical gardens to the sculpture garden, to rows of giant majestic oaks, this park is a tranquil place for your New Orleans elopement.
+- From the botanical gardens to the sculpture garden, to rows of giant majestic oaks, this park is a tranquil place for your New Orleans elopement.
 City Park is 50% larger than Central Park and one of the oldest urban parks in the nation.
 There are countless secluded spots to have an intimate ceremony here.

 - Check out Morgan + Dylan’s City Park elopement here.